fbpx

 Even some websites do not mention Safari as the compatible browser as a running platform.

 Yes, you can indeed face these issues with any of the browsers.
-But why Safari becomes the target often?
+But why has Safari become the target often?
 Every browser is coded in different ways and suitable for a particular operating system.
-So, is the issue lies in Java coding or the fact it is Unix based (Since Flash video player is originally written for Windows supported browsers).
+So, does the issue lie in Java coding or the fact it is Unix-based (Since Flash video player was originally written for Windows-supported browsers).

-After these years, when mobile devices are so dominant, it could not surpass the PC oriented users.
-Internet Explorer is the original handler of the website platform, and most of the web developers develop the website by keeping IE into consideration.
+After these years, when mobile devices were so dominant, they could not surpass PC-oriented users.
+Internet Explorer is the original handler of the website platform, and most web developers develop the website by keeping IE in consideration.

 Conclusion